DeadWisdom/flask-static-tutorial/README.md

 # Netlify

-Netlify isn't really doing anything special here.
-There's nothing that necessitates it, and the adventurous might want to make their own deployment system.
-Static assets mean that you can put the hash in a filename and cache them indefinitely.
-Before Netlify I had a system that chunked my large JS bundles and placed them on S3 named by hash.
-When I made changes, clients only had to download the updated chunk files.
+Once we have the static content, we need somewhere to put it.
+Since it's all static, we can basically put it anywhere: behind nginx, on an S3, whatever.
+But it's best to put it behind a Content Delivery Network, where your data will live on multiple servers around the globe that are specially designed to cache and serve content quickly.
+The only trouble is managing that deployment process.

-But using Netlify is a dream.
+And that's why we use Netlify.
 They have really figured out the process.
 Basically, it hooks into your repo, listens for updates, then runs a build command, puts it on a CDN, and routes to it.

 Every build gets served by a _unique url_.
 This is key.
 It means we can create feature branches of our frontend without a thought.